 First 2 Days

 Zolpidem half-life is short.
-Individuals who have developed a dependence on this drug may start experiencing zolpidem withdrawal symptoms in as early as 4 to 8 hours after the last dose.
+Individuals who have developed a dependence on this drug may start experiencing zolpidem withdrawal symptoms as early as 4 to 8 hours after the last dose of Ambien.
 During the first 2 days, people are most likely to experience rebound insomnia, mood swings, mild confusion, and difficulty concentrating.

 Days 3 To 5

 Signs of withdrawal from Ambien will peak between 3 and 5 days after the last dose.
 Individuals often complain of stomach pain, anxiety, confusion, depression, mood swings, flushing, and flu-like symptoms.